JRV7903/jrv7903.github.io/blog/GSoC2025/index.md

 ### Technical Challenges

 **1. Understanding GeNN's Complex Architecture:**
-- Challenge: GeNN is a well-structured library with intricate code generation pipelines and backend architecture
+GeNN is a well-structured library with intricate code generation pipelines and backend methods.
+Before any implementation could begin, I invested time in studying the existing backends and their design patterns.
+With guidance from my mentor, I developed a clear understanding of how different components interact, which formed the foundation for all subsequent development work.
-- Solution: Systematic study of existing backend implementations and code generation patterns, with guidance from mentor
-- Impact: Required significant time investment to understand the codebase before implementation could begin

 **2. Build System Integration:**
-- Challenge: Integrating ISPC compiler and build dependencies into GeNN's existing CMake-based build system
-- Solution: Mentor assistance in configuring library linking and cross-platform compilation
+Integrating ISPC compiler and build dependencies into GeNN's existing CMake-based build system was tricky.
+My mentor's assistance in configuring library linking and cross-platform compilation was particularly helpful in building the ISPC backend.
-- Impact: Enabled seamless integration without disrupting existing build workflows

 **3. Dual Code Generation Strategy:**
-- Challenge: ISPC backend required managing two separate code streams - C++ host code (.cc files) and ISPC kernel code (.ispc files) with their respective dependencies
+ISPC keywords are not recognised in a standard C++ file and therefore the backend required managing two separate code streams - C++ host code (for .cc files) and ISPC kernel code (for .ispc files) with their respective dependencies.
+Initialization was managed in the C++ file while parallel computations were managed in the ISPC ones.
+This helped in achieving a clean code organization and optimal performance.
-- Solution: Implemented separate code generation paths using two distinct CodeStream objects, with mentor guidance on initialization patterns
-- Impact: Successfully maintained clean separation between host and device code while ensuring proper compilation and linking

-**4. Initialization Code Architecture:**
-- Challenge: Determining the optimal approach for initialization - whether to use C++ or ISPC for different components
-- Solution: Mentor-guided decision to handle initialization in C++ (.cc files) while keeping computational kernels in ISPC (.ispc files)
-- Impact: Achieved clean code organization and optimal performance characteristics

 ---